hj6-sanger/MetaNorm_RT/README.md

 1. The code to generate a phylogenetic tree can be found at https://github.com/nataliabrz/liver_ndp_tree_building.
 This code was used to generate the phylogenetic tree in Fig. 2 and Figs. 3b-3e.
 2. Age.R code was used to analyze the association between age and somatic retrotransposition count and generate Figs. 1a-1b.
+3. Fold_change.R code was used to quantitatively compare the retrotransposition counts between case and control.
+This code was used to generate Fig. 1c and Fig. 3a.